 We will feature the following events:

-Please use the application form link to submit your information to present at the Madonna University Research Symposium.
-We encourage various types of creative and scholastic endeavours.
+Please use the application form link below to submit your information to present at the Madonna University Research Symposium.
+We encourage various types of creative and scholastic endeavors.
 You may present your work as a research poster, demonstration poster, interactive display, or exhibition display.
 Only student research posters are eligible for prizes.
 Awards will be given for 1st, 2nd, and 3rd place for undergraduate and graduate divisions (each).
 1st place = $100, 2nd place = $75, 3rd place = $50.
 (Group projects will share the prize.)

 If you are submitting a research poster, please ensure that you have the following information on hand before you complete the application: